unconed/z3-rkt/README.md

 This package provides an implementation of Z3 in Racket.
 Although I develop this package specifically for use in my symbolic execution, it should be usable for general-purpose Racket SMT integration.
-I originally forked from [https://github.com/sid0/z3.rkt](https://github.com/sid0/z3.rkt), then:
+I originally forked from [Siddharth Agarwal's repository](https://github.com/sid0/z3.rkt), then:
 * gave Typed Racket bindings; ported all but the ffi layer to Typed Racket
 * generalized `declare-datatypes` to allow complex and recursive datatypes
 * migrated from the deprecated API (which was very unresponsive to timeouts and had strange memory behavior) to the new Solver API